nemonik/hands-on-DevOps/readme.md

   - zap-baseline.py -t http://192.168.0.11:3000 || true
 ```

-Commit the code to GitLab hosted remote repo
+**NOTE**

+- Add this new step right after the last above `volumes:`.

+To execute your pipeline, push your changes to GitLab

 ```bash
 git add .